albertoccelli/VORTEX/README.md

 ## 2. Hardware
 ### Sound card
 The built-in pc audio card is suitable to pronounce the audio commands but not to record the response.
 For that an external USB audio interface is needed, with at least one input channel (ear/voice calibration) and one output channel (mouth/background noise).
+For the most complete test experience, a 2in/2out channels audio interface is recommended.

 ### Speaker
 #### Mouth